KemperLannion/deepseek-api-new/README.md

 This project is licensed under the GNU General Affero Public License v3.0.

 See the [LICENSE](LICENSE) file for the full text.

+The streamdown module is licensed under the MIT License.

+See the [LICENSE.MIT](LICENSE.MIT) file for the full text.